nus-cs2103-AY2021S1/ip/docs/README.md

    * **`bye`** : Exits the app.

-1. Refer to the [Features](#features-and-list-of-commands) below for details of each command.
+1. Refer to the [Features and List of Commands](#features-and-list-of-commands) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------